WarOfDie/MEDIUM-ALTITUDE-ROCKET-COMPETITION/README.md

 # MEDIUM-ALTITUDE ROCKET COMPETITION

-FPGA/MCU-based avionics, telemetry and ground-station software for a medium-altitude rocket project.
+MCU-based avionics, telemetry and ground-station software for a medium-altitude rocket project.

 > **Short description:** This repository contains firmware and software components developed for a medium-altitude rocket competition: flight avionics (flight control board), an ESP32-CAM telemetry/vision node, and the ground station software for telemetry reception, visualization and logging.